pachterlab/bam2tcc/README.md

 originally generated by kallisto --genomebam.

-* "EQ to TCC" (`-t`), which takes as input the eq_classes.txt file generated by Salmon --dumpEQ and outputs a TCC in kallisto's format.
+* "EQ to TCC" (`-t`), which takes as input the eq_classes.txt file generated by Salmon --dumpEQ and outputs TCCs in kallisto's format.